zuperman611/Getting-and-Cleaning-Data-Course-Project/README.md

 #DATA TIDY  - Read Me
 =====================

-This GitHub repository explains how all of the scripts work and how they are connected for the Getting and Cleaning Data Course Project.
+This GitHub repository explains how all of the scripts work and how they are connected for the Getting and Cleaning Data Course Project assignment.

 ##Project description:
 ======================